-Teachers demonstrate how to use scientific equipment and the various Working Scientifically skills to embed scientific understanding, finding opportunities to develop the children’s understanding of their surroundings by accessing outdoor learning such as growing plants in the school grounds.
+Science lessons mostly take place in our state-of-the-art STEAM Room which is designed to allow for enquiry, creativity and hands on investigations.
+Teachers demonstrate how to use scientific equipment and the various Working Scientifically skills to embed scientific understanding.
+Safe and engaging learning environments are highly prioritised and teachers find opportunities to develop the children’s understanding of their surroundings by accessing outdoor learning such as growing plants in the school grounds.
 The local area is utilised where possible with opportunities over the year to venture further out.
-Cross curricular outcomes in Science are specifically planned for, with strong links between the science curriculum and maths and literacy lessons.
-For example, research relies heavily on the reading of non-fiction texts and collecting and interpreting data relies on their ability to record and draw tables/graphs.
+Cross curricular outcomes in Science are specifically planned for, with strong links between the Science curriculum, Maths, Literacy and Computing lessons.
+For example, research relies heavily on the reading of non-fiction texts and use of ICT resources and collecting and interpreting data relies on their ability to record data and draw tables/graphs.

-Planning is informed by and aligned with the national curriculum, supplemented by Planit and Snap Science, building upon the learning and continued skill development of the previous years.
+Planning is informed by and aligned with the national curriculum, supplemented by Explorify, visual representations and a whole school Oracy approach, building upon the learning and continued skill development of the previous years.
+Children are supported by the Knowledge Organisers throughout the unit so they have key vocabulary and illustrations available to supplement their learning.
 Consideration is given to how children will be challenged within their scientific learning as well as how learners will be supported in line with the school’s commitment to inclusion.

-Work outcomes are monitored regularly to ensure that they reflect the learning and understanding of the key knowledge and working scientifically skills embedded across the lessons.
+Work outcomes are monitored regularly through formative and summative assessment to ensure that they reflect the learning and understanding of the key knowledge and working scientifically skills embedded across the lessons.
 Within our approach, children are encouraged to ask their own questions and use their skills to discover answers, becoming increasingly more independent as they move throughout the school.

 Children in the Early Years Foundation Stage (EYFS) are introduced to science through the EYFS curriculum guidance.
 The Early Learning Goals (ELGs) for ‘Understanding the World’ forms the foundation for later work in science, design and technology, history, geography and ICT.
 Wherever possible children are provided with activities based on first-hand experience that encourage exploration, observation, problem solving, predictions and decision making.
 We provide an environment with a range of indoor and outdoor experiences that stimulate interest and curiosity.